lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 ![Synopsis client on mobile phone](./images/synopsis-client/Screenshot_20210126-183018.jpg)

+> In narrow mode (mobile phone in portrait orientation for example), you can use the button on the top right to open the navigation menu.

-> Click on name of the section to get more detailed information and Screenshots.
+Click on name of the section to get more detailed information and Screenshots.

 - [Logging in](#logging-in): Before you start you will need to log into the client.
 - [Title](#title): The Synopsis title, which is usually also the name of the page that will be created in the Glossary for this term.